DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

 Pathophysiology: The shape of the hands and feet are important in clavus formation.
 Specifically, the bony prominences of the metacarpophalangeal and metatarsophalangeal joints often are shaped in such a way as to induce overlying skin friction.
 As clavus formation ensues, friction against the footwear is likely to perpetuate hyperkeratosis.
 Toe deformity, including contractures and claw, hammer, and mallet-shaped toes, may contribute to pathogenesis.
-Bunionettes, i.e. callosities over the lateral fifth metatarsal head, may be associated neuritic symptoms due to compression of the underlying lateral digital nerves.
-Furthermore, Morton toe, in which the second toe is longer than the first toe, occurs in 25% of the population; this may be one of the most important pathogenic factors in a callus of the common second metatarsal head, i.e. an intractable plantar keratosis.
-Chronic or repetitive motion may also induce clavus formation, as is seen in computer users and text messengers (i.e. "mousing" callus).
+Bunionettes, i.e., callosities over the lateral fifth metatarsal head, may be associated with neuritic symptoms due to compression of the underlying lateral digital nerves.
+Furthermore, Morton toe, in which the second toe is longer than the first toe, occurs in 25% of the population; this may be one of the most important pathogenic factors in a callus of the common second metatarsal head, i.e., an intractable plantar keratosis.
+The chronic or repetitive motion may also induce clavus formation, as is seen in computer users and text messengers (i.e., "mousing" callus).
 Callosities can also form from excessive leg crossing.

 Plants Profile: 31, 32, 33, 34